📁 last Posts

 2. Layer 1: The Four Immutable Buckets

-To maintain absolute sanity, every root folder must contain exactly four subfolders.
-No more, no less.
+To maintain absolute sanity, For most enterprise design projects, limiting the root directory to four primary categories helps maintain consistency and reduces navigational complexity.
 This constraint is purposeful.
 If an asset doesn't naturally fit into one of these four categories, it likely doesn't belong in the project directory at all.

 1. 01_BRIEFS_AND_RESEARCH/